Home Insurance

 Am I covered if my Christmas decorations cause a fire?

-Typically, if you have a standard home insurance policy and your Christmas tree or any other holiday decorations causes a fire in your home, you should be covered.
+Typically, if you have a standard home insurance policy and your Christmas tree, or any other holiday decoration, causes a fire in your home, you should be covered.

 “Fire is an insured peril under a standard home insurance policy, and there is no exclusion pertaining to Christmas trees or holiday decorations,” says Elektra Hilton, director of operations at HUB International.